haewoon/2021-22-Term1-Fairness-in-Socio-technical-Systems/README.md

 And some materials are marked as R (recommended).

+Note that SMU students can access to many news websites (e.g., The New York Times, Wall Street Journal, etc.) for free through the library website.
+A detailed registration process will be available on the library website.

 **W1: Introduction**
 - (I) [Friedman, Batya, and Helen Nissenbaum.
 "Bias in computer systems."
 ACM Transactions on Information Systems (TOIS) 14.3 (1996): 330-347.](https://dl.acm.org/doi/10.1145/230538.230561)
 - (R/I) [Amazon Changed Search Algorithm in Ways That Boost Its Own Products, WSJ, 2019](https://www.wsj.com/articles/amazon-changed-search-algorithm-in-ways-that-boost-its-own-products-11568645345)